encode/apistar/README.md

 **Settings**

-You then need to add the database config to your settings:
+You then need to add the database config to your settings, and you'll also want to add the sqlalchemy command:

 * `URL` - The [Database URL](http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls).
 * `METADATA` - The SQLAlchemy [`Metadata`](http://docs.sqlalchemy.org/en/latest/core/metadata.html) instance, typically from the `declarative_base`.